go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

     Note: rules on `pg_hba.conf` are evaluated sequentially, that is the first matching rule will be used for authentication.
 Your PostgreSQL installation may come with generic authentication rules that match all users and databases.
 You may need to place the rules presented here above such generic rules if it is the case.

     Restart PostgreSQL to apply new authentication rules.

-6. On your Gitea instance, test connection to the database.
+6. On your Gitea server, test connection to the database.

     For local database: